What is the Turnitin Checker in OneFile?

 Trainees often upload early versions and drafts of their work to OneFile and share them with assessors for feedback.
 This is perfectly fine.
 However, you should not use Turnitin Checker in OneFile on early version of documents.
 Only use Turnitin Checker on final versions that you are submitting for sign off. - ALWAYS use the Turnitin Checker on your work BEFORE you submit it to your training officer or assessor for sign off

 Only use the Checker on final versions of documents that you are about to submit for sign off.
-The Checker can take up to 24 hours to perform the similarity check. - Review and understand the similarity reports generated for each of your files
+The Checker can take up to 24 hours to perform the similarity check. - Review and understand the similarity and AI reports generated for each of your files

 What is a reasonable similarity score?